-Like other types of echocardiograms, this test uses sound waves bounced off your heart to create an image.
-In transesophageal echocardiography, a long, flexible tube (a probe) about the width of a little finger is inserted into your mouth and esophagus.
-(The esophagus is the muscular tube that connects the throat to the stomach.)
-A tiny transducer at the tip of the probe sends and records the sound waves.
+A transesophageal echocardiogram (TEE) uses sound waves bounced off the heart to create a moving picture of the heart and blood vessels.
+A long, flexible tube about the width of a little finger is inserted into your mouth, then into the esophagus — the tube that connects the throat to the stomach, directly behind the heart.

 - Detect blood clots or masses inside the heart

-- Assess the heart valves
+- Assess heart valves and artificial heart valves

 - Detect holes between the chambers of the heart